marcoverl/CVUserGuide/source/GettingStarted.rst

 ..
 WARNING ::

-    Be careful not to loose the file you just downloaded since there is no easy way to download it again.
+    Be careful not to loose the file you just downloaded since there is no way to download it again.

 This file should be stored in a safe location.
 To keep it private, run: ::